< Back to the Polytechnique Montréal portal

 Microfluidic multipoles theory and applications

-Pierre-Alexandre Goyette, Étienne Boulais, Frédéric Normandeau, Gabriel Laberge, David Juncker et Thomas Gervais
+Pierre-Alexandre Goyette, Étienne Boulais, Frédéric Normandeau, Gabriel Laberge, David Juncker and Thomas Gervais

 [img]